 Lawrence G. Altrich passed away peacefully at Maristhill Nursing Home on November 16, 2019.

-To send flowers in memory of Lawrence G. Altrich, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lawrence G. Altrich, please visit our Heartfelt Sympathies Store.

 He was born in Donnelly, Minnesota to Mary and Leo Altrich and grew up on his family farm where they endured the great depression and dust bowl years.

 After graduating from high school he attended and graduated from the Spartan School of Aeronautics in Tulsa, Oklahoma.